-SPECIES AVOIDANCE AND MINIMIZATION MEASURES Hawaiian Stilt (aeʻo) Crew will not approach, feed, or disturb Hawaiian stilt, if observed in the project area, to be enforced by the Contractor Prior to the initial clearing and grubbing phase of the Project, State's on-call biologist familiar with the species' biology will perform visual surveys for Hawaiian waterbird nests where appropriate habitat occurs within the vicinity of the proposed project site (Ukumehame wetlands).
-Surveys will be repeated by the State's on-call biologist within 72 hours of initial clearing and grubbing phase of the Project and after any subsequent delay of work of 72 or more hours.
-If a nest or active brood is found at any time during the duration of the Project, the following measures will apply: ‡ The State's on-call biologist will be contacted by the contractor, who will then contact USFWS and DOFAW within 48 hours upon discovery for further guidance.
-The Contractor will immediately establish and maintain a 100-foot buffer around all active nests and/or broods until the chicks have fledged.
-No potentially disruptive activities or habitat alteration will be conducted within this buffer.
-The Contractor's biological monitor or State's on-call biologist that is familiar with the species' biology will be present on the project site during all construction or earth moving activities until the chicks fledge to ensure that Hawaiian waterbirds and nests are not adversely impacted.
-If a Hawaiian stilt is observed exhibiting nesting behavior within the Action Area during the nesting season (mid-February to August), then the State's on-call biologist familiar with Hawaiian stilt nesting behavior will be contacted by the Contractor to advise on next steps.
-If observed after work has begun, work in the vicinity of a loafing or foraging Hawaiian stilt and Hawaiian coot can begin only after the birds have left on their own and a 100-foot buffer maintained by the Contractor until that time.
-Border slopes of the pe Hawaiian Coot The Project will adopt the same AMMs for the Hawaiian coot as listed above for the Hawaiian stilt.
-Hawaiian Ducks To the greatest extent possible, the Contractor will preserve suitable habitat such as wetlands, streams, and open water features in their natural condition.
-Through the State's Environmental Awareness Program, the State's on-call biologist will inform project personnel and contractors about the potential presence of endangered species on-site.
-HDOT will post and enforce speed limits in areas where waterbirds are known to be present.
-The Contractor will incorporate the USFWS BMPs for Work in Aquatic Environments into the project design.
-If a nest or active brood is discovered, the Contractor will immediately establish and maintain a 100-foot buffer around all active nests and/or broods until the chicks have fledged.
-No work will occur within this buffer The State's on-call biologist will be Contacted by the contractor, who will then contact the USFWS within 48 hours upon discovery for further guidance.
+- Crew will not approach, feed, or disturb Hawaiian stilt, if observed in the project area, to be enforced by the contractor. - Prior to the initial clearing and grubbing phase of the Project, a biological monitor familiar with the species' biology will perform visual surveys for Hawaiian waterbird nests where appropriate habitat occurs within the vicinity of the proposed project site (Ukumehame wetlands).
+Surveys will be repeated within 72 hours of initial clearing and grubbing phase of the Project and after any subsequent delay of work of 72 or more hours.
+If a nest or active brood is found at any time during the duration of the Project, the following measures will apply: ‡ - The State's on-call biologist will be contacted by the contractor, who will then contact the Service and DOFAW within 48 hours upon discovery for further guidance. - Contractor will immediately establish and maintain a 100-foot buffer around all active nests and/or broods until the chicks have fledged.
+No potentially disruptive activities or habitat alteration will be conducted within this buffer. - Contractor's biological monitor or State's on-call biologist that is familiar with the species' biology will be present on the project site during all construction or earth moving activities until the chicks fledge to ensure that Hawaiian waterbirds and nests are not adversely impacted. - If a Hawaiian stilt or Hawaiian coot is observed exhibiting nesting behavior within the Action Areaproject site during the nesting season (mid-February to August), then the State's on-call biologist familiar with Hawaiian stilt nesting behavior will be contacted by the contractor to advise on next steps. - If a nest or active brood is discovered, immediately establish and maintain a 100-foot buffer around all active nests and/or broods until the chicks have fledged.
+No work would occur within this buffer